SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Innovative Industrial Properties, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 24, 2022 - (NYSE: IIPR)

-NEW YORK, June 15, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Innovative Industrial Properties, Inc..
+NEW YORK, June 22, 2022 /PRNewswire/ --The Gross Law Firm issues the following notice to shareholders of Innovative Industrial Properties, Inc..

 Shareholders who purchased shares of IIPR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.